-However, as an Ethnic Studies major, my consciousness fights back and reminds me that protests over history have proven to be the pivotal form of action — student action.
+However, as an Ethnic Studies major, my consciousness fights back and reminds me that protests throughout history have proven to be the pivotal form of action — student action.

 If the supreme court allows for Trump to end DACA, thousands of recipients fall vulnerable to deportation, as their records are in government’s hands.
 The attack of DACA is a prime example of Trump’s attack on minorities in education.

 The protest was organized by BAMN (Coalition to Defend Affirmative Action, Integration, & Immigrant Rights and Fight for Equality By Any Means Necessary), which works to organize and promote the power of youth action.
 As much as the Berkeley brand markets the famous “Free Speech Movement,” where is the student action today?
 Where are the students when we need to fight for the most underrepresented minorities on campus?
 Thousands of students’ futures depended on Nov.
 12, yet throughout the day less than forty students joined the movement.
 We often forget the impact of student action over history and the importance of action in today’s attacks on immigrants and minorities throughout the country.